A tunable population timer in multicellular consortia: Results

-\section{Wire definition and model for cultures of non-growing cells}
+\subsection{Wire definition and model for cultures of non-growing cells}

-As discussed above, we define a wire as an entity with three elements, corresponding to three bacterial strains: an emitter half-wire (EHW), a receptor half-wire (RHW) and a sink (Fig.~\ref{fig:1}B).
+Our chemical wire is implemented by three genetic constructs (Fig.~\ref{fig:1}B), located in the three cell types defined above: an emitter, a receiver, and a sink.
+These genetic constructs are chimeric genes composed by parts from different genes in order to accomplish the desired tasks.
 We call the communicating signal bbit, which stands for biological bit, or biobit.
+This candidate molecule must be stable enough to consider it has a negligible abiotic degradation rate.
 In our case the bbit will be the quorum sensing molecule AHL.
 A bbit can take any value within the [0,1] interval depending on the input signal, and as we will see it can also store input duration.
-The EHW component is given by the minimum set of genes required to synthesize bbit at a constant rate.
-The RHW component comprises the minimum set of genes required to induce gene expression from a promoter when bbit is present in the medium at a concentration above/below a specific threshold (depending on whether AHL activates or represses its target gene, respectively).
+The emitter construct contains the minimum set of genes required to synthesize bbit at a constant rate.
+The receiver construct contains comprises the minimum set of genes required to induce gene expression from a promoter when bbit is present in the medium at a concentration above/below a specific threshold (depending on whether AHL activates or represses its target gene, respectively).
 Finally, the sink component consists of the minimum set of genes, constitutively expressed, required to degrade bbit.
-The bacterial strains containing each wire component will be called EHW, RHW and SINK strains, respectively.
 Our first goal is to analyze how these strains communicate with each other, and how the relative frequencies between them affect this communication.

-We assume that the production of bbit, with concentration $B$, is linearly proportional to the density of the EHW strain.
-In contrast, the sink circuit will be supposed to degrade bbit following a Michaelis-Menten saturation dynamics, proportional to the SINK strain density (Fig.~\ref{fig:1}A):
+We assume that the production of bbit, with concentration $B$, is linearly proportional to the density of the emitter strain.
+In contrast, the sink circuit is be supposed to degrade bbit following a Michaelis-Menten dynamics, proportional to the sink strain density $S$ (Fig.~\ref{fig:1}A):

+The Michaelis-Menten term in the equation above represents the limited ability of the sink strain to degrade bbit, which arises when the bbit concentration $B$ becomes large enough to saturate the sink cells.
+This saturation is quantified by the maximum degradation rate $D_m$, and starts to be manifested when the biobit concentration $B$ surpasses the Michaelis constant $K_S$.
+This last constant depends on the affinity of the bbit to its degrading enzyme, which is in turn expressed by the sink cells.
+Also, in this term the density $S$ of sink cells plays the role of the total ``enzime'' concentration of the Michaelis-Menten kinetics, and thus appears multiplying the degradation rate $D_m$.